 The Five Groups of Free Enterprise

-The laborers carry out the day-to-day work of the economy.
-Laborers repair watches, operate machinery, perform surgery, and do many other tasks.
+The workers, also referred to as laborers, carry out the day-to-day work of the economy.
+Workers repair watches, operate machinery, perform surgery, and do many other tasks.
 A common misconception is that this group is exploited by the others, particularly capitalists.
 This is simply untrue in a functioning free enterprise economy, as laborers will only work if they choose to work.
-Laborers earn their living by selling their labor for wages.
+Workers earn their living by selling their labor for wages.

 Capitalists, business owners, or industrialists are the owners of the means of production.
 Capitalists start and own businesses such as electric utilities, insurance companies, iron mines, and shipping companies.
 Note that this group does not steal from other groups, particularly laborers, in a proper private enterprise system.
 Capitalists, as is with all other groups, can only trade with another person if their consent is obtained.
 Capitalists make money by selling goods and services for a profit.